MehranGhamaty/PointProcesses/README.md

 ```

 Unfortunately GD cannot properly recover true parameters when learning from a simple model.
-EM should be implemented to for this to be actually functional.
+EM should be implemented for this to be actually functional.